Christoph Egger

 • Subreviewer on multiple occasions including CCS'19, S&P'21 and SCN'22

-• Julian Brost: "Threshold Password-Hardened Encryption" (FAU Master Thesis; with Dominique Schröder, Russell Lai)
+• Julian Brost (M.Sc., FAU): "Threshold Password-Hardened Encryption" (Dominique Schröder, Russell Lai, Christoph Egger)

-• Kirthivaasan Puniamurthy: "A proof viewer for State-separating proofs" (Aalto Master Thesis; with Christopher Brzuska, Konrad Kohbrok, Sabine Oechsner)
+• Kirthivaasan Puniamurthy (M.Sc.
+Aalto): "A proof viewer for State-separating proofs" (Christopher Brzuska, Konrad Kohbrok, Sabine Oechsner, Christoph Egger)

 Teaching